Shanmukhi1920/Churn-Analysis/README.md

 This Tableau project presents a comprehensive churn analysis for "Databel," a hypothetical telecommunications company.
 The analysis explores various factors influencing customer churn, including service attitudes, competitor offers, demographic trends, data plans, payment methods, and contract types.
 The findings are compiled into a series of visualizations and dashboards, culminating in a narrative that elucidates churn dynamics at Databel.

 ## Dataset Overview
-- **Total Customers Analyzed**: 6,687 unique customers.
+`data.csv`: contains 6,687 unique customers with data points related to reasons for churn, customer demographics, data plan details, payment methods, and contract types etc.

-- **Data Points**: Reasons for churn, customer demographics, data plan details, payment methods, and contract types.
+`Metadata.pdf` : contains the metadata related to customers.

 ## Key Insights
 1. **Overall Churn Rate**: 26.86%.